-This section includes descriptions and examples of each Place Type, an overview of each topical area of change, and a discussion of complicating factors specific to commercial corridors and shopping centers.
+This section includes descriptions and examples of each Place Type used in this Guide, an overview of each topical area of change, and a discussion of complicating factors specific to commercial corridors and shopping centers.
 Recommendations are organized by Place Type and Area of Change, for which this section provides background.